engineerpawangupta/crow-fe/IMPLEMENTATION_SUMMARY.md

 ## ✅ Project Complete

-A fully functional ICO presale platform has been created for the Blackcroww Token (BCRW) using React, JavaScript, and Vite with BSC blockchain integration.
+A fully functional ICO presale platform has been created for the Blackcroww Token (CROWW) using React, JavaScript, and Vite with BSC blockchain integration.

 ## What's Been Built